Forest Resources and Environmental Conservation

 Variable credit course.

 Study of hydrology in watersheds.
-Qualitative and quantitative principles of physical hydrological processes governing the movement, storage, and transformation of water on the Earth's surface as influenced by watershed characteristics, including human modifications.
-Pre: Junior Standing Pre: MATH 1206 or MATH 2015.
+Qualitative and quantitative principles of physical hydrological processes governing the movement, storage, and transformation of water on the Earth’s surface as influenced by watershed characteristics, including human modifications.
+Pre: Junior Standing Pre: MATH 1206 or MATH 1226 or MATH 2015 or MATH 1026.
 (3H,3C)

 3214: FOREST BIOMETRICS

 Statistical, mathematical and computer tools for collecting and analyzing data used to make inference or decisions in applications of forest ecosystem science and management.
 Principles and practices of forest inventory and probability-based sampling.
 Derivation of volume and weight equations for standing trees.
 Measures of stand density and site quality.
 Forest growth and yield modeling.
 Organization, summary and conveyance of information derived from the data-driven applications into visual, written, and spoken materials of presentation.
-Pre: 2214, MATH 2015.
+Pre: (2214 or FOR 2214), (MATH 2015 or MATH 1026).
 (3H,3C)

 3224: FOREST MEASUREMENTS FIELD LABORATORY

 Field practice and computer analysis for collecting and analyzing survey data for use in forest management.
 Forest inventory and probability-based sampling, stratified sampling, double sampling, regression, and census-based sampling applications.
 Computer and geospatial tools for analyzing field data.
 Field assessment of tree and log contents, stand density, and site index.
 Collection and analysis of growth and yield data.
-Pre: 2214, 2414.
+Pre: (2214 or FOR 2214), (FREC 2414 or FOR 2414).
 (3L,1C)

 3314: FOREST ECOLOGY AND SILVICS

 Environmental factors affecting the establishment, growth, and development of forests; silvical characteristics of trees; forest community structure and function; forest ecosystem analysis.
-I Pre: 2314, 2214.
+Pre: (2314 or FOR 2314), (FREC 2214 or FOR 2214).
 (2H,4L,3C)

 3324: SILVICULTURE PRINCIPLES AND APPLICATIONS

 Theory and practices involved in controlling forest establishment, composition, and growth are developed in a regional context.
 Formulation of silvicultural systems and the study of reproduction methods, site preparation, intermediate stand manipulations, and reforestation operations.
-Pre: 3314.
-(3H,4L,4C) II.
+Pre: 3314 or FOR 3314.
+(3H,4L,4C)

 3344: FOREST FIELD STUDIES

 Field observations and discussion of current forestry operations and practices.
 Junior standing required.
 A-F only.
-Pre: 2214.
+Pre: 2214 or FOR 2214.
 (3L,1C)

 3524: ENVIRONMENTAL INTERPRETATION

 Interpretation theory and techniques; program planning and evaluation; role of interpretation in enhancing visitor experiences and protecting park resources.
-Pre: 2554.
-(2H,3L,3C) II.
+Pre: 2554 or FOR 2554.
+(2H,3L,3C)

 3544: OUTDOOR RECREATION MANAGEMENT

 Outdoor recreation management objectives; land acquisition; use measurement; impact assessment; facility operation and maintenance; role of private sector.
-Pre: 2554.
-(3H,3C) II.
+Pre: 2554 or FOR 2554.
+(3H,3C)

 3564: OUTDOOR RECREATION PLANNING

 Techniques of planning for resource-based outdoor recreation, including: estimation of recreation demand; wildland recreation classification and resource inventory; methods of public involvement; social impact analysis; state comprehensive planning; site design; and values questions associated with these techniques.
-Pre: 2554.
-(3H,3C) II.
+Pre: 2554 or FOR 2554.
+(3H,3C)

 3574: ENVIRONMENTAL EDUCATION SERVICE LEARNING